What do teenagers in Singapore want to do on weekends? We asked, and here are the results...

 Where teenagers go to escape city life in Singapore

-11. Go back to nature at Coney Island
+12. Go back to nature at Coney Island

-Sometimes we just need to head into the great outdoors and experience a bit of real nature.
+Sometimes, we just need to head into the great outdoors and experience a bit of real nature.
 A really cool spot is Singapore’s northeastern Coney Island.
 It’s the perfect place for a budding photographer, and if you’re looking to have something more than millennial pink on your Instagram feed, this is it.
 You can either wander along the existing trails or head off into the lush greenery and explore old, mysterious buildings.
 Make sure to look out for Secret Beach, and don’t forget to grab an ice cream.
 Getting there is a bit of an effort, but it’s absolutely worth it!

-12. Walk above the trees at MacRitchie Reservoir
+13. Walk above the trees at MacRitchie Reservoir

-13. Sail away to surrounding islands
+14. Sail away to surrounding islands

-If your teenager is looking for a change of scenery but school commitments are anchoring the family to stay, send them to explore one of the islands off the coast of Singapore.
+If your teenager is looking for a change of scenery, but school commitments are anchoring the family to stay, send them to explore one of the islands off the coast of Singapore.
 Cycle around Pulau Ubin and explore the surrounding kampongs, go snorkelling at Sisters’ Island or just chill out on the white sandy beaches on Lazarus Island.
 These island hops are all easily accessible by ferry, and no passport is needed.

 Neighbourhoods to explore with teenagers in Singapore

-14. Cafe hop at Tiong Bahru
+16. Cafe hop at Tiong Bahru

-For cool cafes a nice lunch with your buddies, Tiong Bahru has hit a café epiphany.
-Walk around the historic buildings, lanes and shophouse of Tiong Bahru on a relaxing day and take a few artsy shots.
+For cool cafes and a nice lunch with your buddies, Tiong Bahru has hit a café epiphany.
+Walk around the historic buildings, lanes and shophouses of Tiong Bahru on a relaxing day and take a few artsy shots.
 Try a delicious cupcake at Plain Vanilla Bakery and browse around the independent stores for some quirky knick-knacks.

-15. Explore Queenstown
+17. Explore Queenstown

 This hipster spot is definitely a winner for teens.
-They’ll love grabbing a bite at colonial bar Colbar and experience Singapore back in the ’60s.
+They’ll love grabbing a bite at colonial bar Colbar and experiencing Singapore back in the ’60s.
 Art lovers: an art walk around Wessex Estate to visit the numerous art studios is a must.
-Or if your kid is more of the sporty type, they’ll be more than happy to pick up some new kicks at Queensway Shopping Centre, the unofficial sporting mall of Singapore offers really sweet deals.
+Or if your kid is more of the sporty type, they’ll be more than happy to pick up some new kicks at Queensway Shopping Centre, the unofficial sporting mall of Singapore, which offers really sweet deals.
 Read all about the ins and outs of Queenstown over on our sister site.

-16. See the real side of Singapore
+18. See the real side of Singapore

 Teens studying at an international school may not have the opportunity to make friends with locals, so why not expose your kid to different cultures and traditions by getting them to explore the city with Tribe Tours?
 The tours are run by Singaporeans who know the city inside and out.
 Otherwise, send them on a self-guided heritage tour through Singapore’s history-rich neighbourhoods using our handy guide.